Driving With Retinitis Pigmentosa

 Vision loss associated with RP can make it difficult to carry out every-day activities like driving.
 Those with RP may be wondering if anything can be done to prolong their ability to drive, and need to know when it is no longer safe to drive.

 Fortunately, there is hope for patients with RP.
-While driving indefinitely may not be realistic, Dr. Mark Rinkov can provide various low vision aids and specific glasses to maximize usable vision.
+While driving indefinitely may not be realistic, Dr. Cursaro can provide various low vision aids and specific glasses to maximize usable vision.
 This enables patients to safely operate a vehicle far longer.

 Can You Drive With Retinitis Pigmentosa?